View of Bloomsbury from top of Standard Hotel, Kings Cross

-The Bloomsbury Residents' Action Group (BRAG) was formed three years ago (May 2016) due to a growing concern that decision-makers in Camden and TfL seemed unaware of (or didn’t care about) the tens of thousands of permanent residents who live in streets south of the Euston Road.
+The Bloomsbury Residents' Action Group (BRAG) was formed four years ago (May 2016) due to a growing concern that decision-makers in Camden and TfL seemed unaware of (or didn’t care about) the tens of thousands of permanent residents who live in streets south of the Euston Road.

 South Camden is regularly defined as a 'commercial and entertainment district', when is it is in fact a mixed-use but predominantly residential area - a reflection of its original character as London expanded northwards towards the Euston Road in the late 18th/ early 19th century.

 The presence of a large transient population of students and tourists does not negate the fact that ‘Residents Matter’ - which is BRAG’s key mission statement.

 Since 2016 the streets within the three ward boundaries that define South Camden (Kings Cross, Bloomsbury and Holborn & Covent Garden) have been the focus of an ever-increasing number of traffic management changes.
 This started with the removal of one lane of traffic along the Torrington Place -Tavistock Place Corridor that runs east-West between Gray's Inn Road and Tottenham Court Road.

 The realisation that a proposal to alter traffic flow could be implemented without any consultation with the very people it would affect was a major impetus for the creation of BRAG as a local campaign group.